carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

 -   It can be _large_: it might require looking through a lot of lines of code to find all of the relevant contextual information.
--   It can be _distant_: the farther away from the current declaration or definition, the more expensive it is to find contextual information.
+-   It can be _distant_: the further away from the current declaration or definition, the more expensive it is to find contextual information.
 This can scale from a separate definition in the same file, to a separate file, or even to a separate package.